The relationship between structure and function in locally observed complex networks: Introduction

-In this article we propose a novel methodology capable of quantifying how much the dynamics at each node differentiates from the dynamics at the other nodes as a consequence of specific aspects (e.g. local anisotropies) of the network structure.
+In this article we propose a novel methodology to quantify how much the dynamics at each node differentiates from the dynamics at the other nodes as a consequence of specific aspects (e.g. local anisotropies) of the network structure.
 This is accomplished by simulating the investigated dynamics for a large number of initial conditions and checking how much a given property of the dynamics at a node (e.g. entropy of the time series at that node) deviates from the overall dynamics.
 The level at which a node $i$ ``feels'' the structure differently from the other nodes is quantified in terms of a parameter $\alpha_i$.
 In this way, the proposed methodology addresses the three shortcomings mentioned above by: (i) being local, i.e. it is applied for each individual node; (ii) by not imposing any specific kind of relationship between dynamical and structural features; and (iii) isolating each (above mentioned) condition that can affect the dynamics.

 Several important findings have been obtained by using this methodology.
 Our results show that the nodes feel rather distinctly the structure in most of the considered situations.
-While the Erd\H{o}s-R\'enyi model \cite{erdos:1960} does not show any dynamical differentiation, the geographic model of Waxman \cite{waxman:1988} presents fluctuations that naturally originates different dynamical groups trough the density of connections.
+While the Erd\H{o}s-R\'enyi model \cite{erdos:1960} does not show any dynamical differentiation, the geographic model of Waxman \cite{waxman:1988} presents fluctuations that naturally originates different dynamical groups through the density of connections.
 The Barab\'asi-Albert model \cite{barabasi:1999} shows a rather distinct behavior for the highly connected nodes of the network, which end up having a very distinct dynamics related to the rest of the network, being even more extreme than the topological differences.
 When considering a real network of the nematode \emph{Caenorhabditis elegans}, we find that there exists a group of neurons where the local topology influences rather distinctly on the spike rate of the signals.
+Finally, the study concerning epidemic dynamics shows that the first infection time of a node can have different levels of variability depending on the degree of the node.